Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 rottweiler dog standing on the field

-Rottweilers are big, slobbery dogs that look downright adorable yet menacing if turned against you.
+Rottweilers are big, slobbery dogs that look downright adorable yet menacing if you end up being on the wrong side of the fence.
 Despite their impossible-to-miss brawn, Rotties have brains too.
 In fact, Rottweilers are considered one of the most intelligent breeds you can get.

 To learn more about the intelligence of Rottweilers, read on.